Ever wish you could invest in real estate tax-free through your retirement accounts?

 “Now real estate was something tangible; something we understood much better than the financial markets.
 The returns are based on the local market driven demand for housing.”

 Martha and her husband Terry decided it was time to diversify.

-Step 1: Finding a Trust Company
+Step 1: Find a Custodian

 “The first thing we did was find a trust company that would agree to handle it.
 The trust company ‘manages’ the IRAs for us.
 We set up IRAs with them; they then invested where we told them to invest.

 “It’s important to understand the relationship with the trust company – they make their money by charging a percent of the value of the trust.
 And you need to be careful what you are signing up for!
 It’s a long-term relationship with that company and a serious financial commitment.”

 I asked Martha about her tips for other real estate investors thinking about a self-directed IRA, and which trust company she used.
 “I guess the most valuable tip is to shop for a trust company before you start looking at properties or making investment decisions.
 The choice of a custodian is important and should not be part of the rush or timeline when buying a property.

 “We are very happy with the service that our trust company gives us (Peak Trust Company).
 Their fees seem reasonable.”

 With us so far?
 You sign up with a trust company, they create the self-directed IRA for you, then you rollover some or all of the money from your existing IRA, 401(k), or other tax-deferred retirement account to your new self-directed IRA.